Br1sbane/test02/content/blog/Crypto_Valley_Conference_2021.md

 > 3. Audience focus
 > 4. NFTs (digital art)
 > 5. Traditional institutions
+> 6. Education

 ![](../images/post-img.jpg)

-1. Local politicians, regulators, lawyers, bankers, CEOs, academia, educators, artists, private investors, students were amongst the guests.
+1. Local politicians, bankers, CEOs, academia, artists, private investors, students were amongst the guests.
 Involving a wide range of **stakeholders** will ensure common understanding and adoption.

 2. If I compare the participants of the Crypto Valley conference with the PMI Project Management Conferencece, it becomes clear that there was a **highly engaged crypto communnity** with topics appealing to many young people with very diverse backgrounds.
 Also the attendance was 4 times higher than the Project Management conference.